mohamedsaber00/Krypto/README.md

 # Krypto for IOS (under development)
-## A crypto shows the the prices and information of the top 100 cryptocurrencies
+## A crypto app shows the the prices and information of the top 100 cryptocurrencies

 <img src="https://github.com/mohamedsaber00/Krypto/assets/5902475/33e6b724-4b83-474d-ba06-9338d59789b0" width="200">